-Certain foreign subsidiaries in which we own greater than 50% of the equity by measure of vote or value are treated as controlled foreign companies ("CFCs") for U.S. federal income tax purposes and most states under the IRS foreign tax regulations.
-The income and loss from these entities is reported on the Company's U.S. federal and some state income tax returns when the foreign earnings are repatriated or deemed to be repatriated to the U.S. In conjunction with the termination of the S Election, certain direct and indirect wholly owned foreign subsidiaries that were previously treated as disregarded entities for U.S. federal income tax purposes and most states under the Internal Revenue Service ("IRS") "check-the-box" regulations, "unchecked-the-box" to become regarded entities and as a result, became CFCs.
+Certain foreign subsidiaries in which the Company owns greater than 50% of the equity by measure of vote or value are treated as controlled foreign companies ("CFCs") for U.S. federal income tax purposes and most states under the IRS foreign tax regulations.
+In conjunction with the termination of the S Election, certain direct and indirect wholly owned foreign subsidiaries that were previously treated as disregarded entities for U.S. federal income tax purposes and most states under the Internal Revenue Service ("IRS") "check-the-box" regulations, "unchecked-the-box" to become regarded entities and as a result, became CFCs.
 Prior to these elections, the income and loss from these entities was reported on the Company's U.S. federal and most state income tax returns in addition to being reported on a foreign jurisdiction tax return regardless of whether or not the earnings were repatriated.

 The Company records deferred income taxes using the liability method.
 The Company recognizes deferred tax assets and liabilities for future tax consequences of events that have been previously recognized in the Company's consolidated financial statements and tax returns.
 The measurement of deferred tax assets and liabilities is based on provisions of the enacted tax law.
+The effect of a change in tax laws or rates on deferred tax assets and liabilities is recognized in income in the period that includes the enactment date.
 The effects of future changes in tax laws or rates are not anticipated.
 A valuation allowance is recorded when it is more likely than not that some or all of the deferred tax assets will not be realized.